JoshDoug/Notes/Java/JavaSE/Jars.md

 ## [Modifying a Manifest File](https://docs.oracle.com/javase/tutorial/deployment/jar/modman.html)
 Creating a jar with a modified manifest, the basic command has this format: `jar cfm jar-file manifest-addition input-file(s)`

 The `manifest addition` if a file with additions to the default manifest file that gets added, not a replacement per se, at least as far as I understand it.
 The m option in the manifest *seems* to refer to merging options rather than standing for manifest.
 So you are merging options from your own manifest, not specifying the manifest.
 In practice this might be irrelevant.
+The name of the manifest is also irrelevant, as is the file extension, myManifest, myManifest.txt, and myManifest.md will all work as long as the contents are plaintext.

 Regarding the example, the m and f options must be in the same order as the corresponding arguments.

+Warning: The text file must end with a new line or carriage return.
+The last line will not be parsed properly if it does not end with a new line or carriage return.

+## Setting an Application's Entry Point
+To specify a the entry point for a JAR use the `Main-Class` header in the manifest: `Main-Class: classname`.
+The entry point it just a class that has a main method.

+Use the `e` flag to create or override the manifest's Main-Class attribute, this can be used while creating or updating a JAR.

+To set the class to AnotherMain.class: `jar cfe app.jar MyApp MyApp.class`, then you can run the jar as normal: `java -jar app.jar`.

+When specifying the entry point class it can either be done the package way `com.package.Main` or relative directory `com/package/Main.class`, not sure if .class is absolutely necessary.

+## Adding Classes to the JAR File's Classpath
+Sometimes you need to reference classes in other JAR files from within a JAR file, as dependencies.

+To do this you specify classes to include in the Class-Path header field in the manifest file of an application.
+The Class-Path header takes the following form: `Class-Path: jar1-name jar2-name directory-name/jar3-name`

+By using the Class-Path header in the manifest, you can avoid having to specify a long -classpath or -cp flag when invoking Java to run the application.

+### Example
+You have an application jar, app.jar, that is dependent on another jar, say util.jar.
+They are in the same directory.
+To set the classpath for app.jar to include util.jar, follow the steps:

+Create a text file, e.g. manifest.txt, that contains `Class-Path: util.jar`, no path needed since they are in the same dir.
+Then create the app.jar by running: `jar cfm app.jar manifest.txt src/*.class`.

+Now when app.jar is run it can load the classes from util.jar.

+## Setting Package Version Information

 # Signing and Verifying JAR Files